Swimming Pool Pros and ConsNovember 3, 2017

 Health hazards can also occur if a pool is not properly maintained.
 You will need to keep proper pH levels to keep bacteria and algae from forming.
 If you do not do this, swimmers are at risk of illness or infection.

-Needless to say, proper pool maintenance is something that you must be prepared to invest in.
+Regardless, proper pool maintenance is something that you must be prepared to invest in.
 On top of the cost for ongoing maintenance of the pool itself, any extra repairs or issues down the line could be quite expensive.

 In the end, swimming pool pros and cons are a matter of discretion, It all depends on how much you will make use of your pool.
 If you know you will be enjoying it often, then it will be well worth the price and upkeep.
 Having something fun in the backyard is one of the backyard must-haves for your custom home.
 If the pros outweigh the cons for you, then a swimming pool could be the right “something fun”.